How to Assess an Applicant's Motivation From Interviews

 While the content of the candidate's answers is critical to assess his or her motivation, nonverbal communication is equally important, especially as you assess motivation.
 Look for enthusiasm in the candidate's voice and a sense of engagement in her body language.
 How much space does she take up at the table?
 Confident people use space to their advantage.
 Does she lean forward, look you confidently in the eye, and reminisce with humor and obvious involvement?

 These are signals that a candidate sends out about motivation.
 Sleepy, slow answers, with no tonal emphasis, no enthusiasm, and little body language send a red flag about a potential employee's motivation.
 Sure, your candidate might be discouraged, ill, or having a bad day, but why risk hiring her when candidates who radiate enthusiasm and motivation exist?
-See more about how to use nonverbal communication in hiring.
+Your best results will come from using nonverbal communication in hiring.

 So, the key to your job interview is to identify what motivates your candidate.
 Then, decide whether those qualities, characteristics, behaviors, values, and approaches exist in your workplace.
 If they do, you've found a dynamite employee from your job interview match dance.